Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 To speed up the fingerprinting process of a level 2 background check for healthcare workers, follow these steps to get a digital submission:

-Step 1.
 Obtain a request form from the employer or agency (usually the background check company) that needs the fingerprints, or the Originating Agency Identifier (ORI) number.

 A special form is required for this method, providing authorization for a digital fingerprinting service to accept and submit your fingerprints to criminal justice system databases and other background check searches.
 Typically these include special identifiers that protect your prints.
 In some states, an ORI number is sufficient.

-Step 2.
 Research the digital fingerprinting locations in the state as well as any applicable laws.

-This is as simple as performing a google search, but may even be easier.
+This is as simple as performing a Google search, but may even be easier.
 Typically, the request form provided will also come with a list of service locations that can perform the scan.
 Once there, applicants allow the technician to fingerprint them, using the digital system.

-Step 3.
 Make payment for the fingerprinting service.

 Once paid, that’s all there is to it.
 The fingerprints are sent to the Department of Justice, (as well as any indicated court records databases) which returns the criminal history information to the agency that requested the background check.